What is Uninsured/Underinsured Motorist Coverage?

 Insurance agents may tell you that you do not need uninsured motorist coverage, or that you do not need much of it.
 Why would you protect other people more than you protect yourself?
 Why would you have more bodily injury liability coverage than uninsured motorist coverage?

-The insurance company may want you to have less uninsured motorist coverage so the insurance companies can save their money.
+The insurance company may want you to have less uninsured motorist coverage so the insurance companies can save itself money.

 It is more likely that a careful driver will be a victim of a bad driver.
 Hence, the insurance companies may be happy to sell you bodily injury liability coverage, which you may never use, because you may never cause a crash.
-But, they may be hesitant to sell uninsured motorist coverage because you are more likely to be a victim and need reimbursement.
+But, they may be hesitant to sell uninsured motorist coverage because you are more likely to be a victim and need reimbursement because there is no bodily injury insurance requirement in the state of Florida.

 In our opinion, your uninsured motorist coverage should be “stacking” and in an amount equal to your bodily injury liability coverage.